-After my studies in business information technology in 1994 in Paris V and Brighton universities, I went out started out as database developer, then project coordinator, systems analyst and business analyst.
+After my studies in business information technology in 1994 at Paris V and Brighton universities, I started out as database developer, then project coordinator, systems analyst and business analyst.

-I moved to France in 2000, and spent 4 years working for NEC as database developer, business analyst in the purchasing department of a large PC manufacturer, working with buyers to manage data and produce purchasing indicators.
+I moved to France in 2000, and spent 4 years as database developer, business analyst in the purchasing department of a large PC manufacturer, working with buyers to manage data and produce purchasing indicators.

 In 2004, I set out as a freelancer, initially in PC maintenance, then 9 years as video technician.
-In around 2012, I started to look for and take on translation work and in the last 3 years have specialized in technical translation and subtitling.
+I started to take on translation work in 2012 and in the last 3 years have specialized in technical and audiovisual translation.